katayaShakib/NFT-Collection/README.md

 Whitelisted users, are able to mint a NFT for free.

-Other users need to pay 0.01 ETH to mint the NFT.
+Other users need to pay 0.01 ETH to mint a NFT.

 Have deleted the front-end since this is a simple enough contract.